elastic/azure-marketplace/README.md

 passphrase with `esHttpCaCertPassword`) containing the CA which should be used to generate a certificate for each node within the cluster to secure the HTTP layer.
 Kibana will be configured to trust the CA and perform hostname verification for presented certificates.
-A PKCS#12 archive can be generated using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html)
+One way to generate a PKCS#12 archive is using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html)

 #### Application Gateway